razshare/frizzante-docs/src/content/docs/guides/api.md

 GET /api/{username}/about
 ```

-You can then retrieve these fields from the request by using `.ReceivePath()`.
+You can then retrieve these fields from the request by using `request.ReceivePath()`.

 ```go
 func get(req *f.Request, res *f.Response){